The West’s hidden tribalism

 As a small example, take Belgium, the country of which I am a naturalised citizen.
 Not belonging to either of its two main linguistic communities, I have often been baffled by the amount of mutual bitterness and distrust on view.

-The quiet between Flemings and Walloons that has been simmering for over a century could easily be framed in “tribal” terms – what is (ethno-)nationalism, after all, except a broader form of tribalism.
+The quiet conflict between Flemings and Walloons that has been simmering for over a century could easily be framed in “tribal” terms – what is (ethno-), after all, except a broader form of tribalism.
 However, to do so, would be to oversimplify an extremely complex situation.

 As for “artificial borders”, Europe, like the Middle East, is replete with them.
 The two world wars were, at least partly, a case of borderline insanity.

-Some 15 years later, as revolution fomented in neighbouring France, the majority of the Southern Netherlands revolted in what become known as the Belgian Revolution.
-How much of it was sectarian and religious and how much a reaction to William I unlimited (despotic) power and his bulldozer approach to modernisation (imposing modern notions of equality on his traditionalist subjects and stripping the of its centuries-old privileges) is hard to ascertain.
+Some 15 years later, as revolution fomented in neighbouring , the Catholic majority of the Southern Netherlands revolted in what become known as the Belgian Revolution.
+How much of it was sectarian and religious and how much a reaction to William I unlimited (despotic) power and his bulldozer approach to modernisation (imposing modern notions of equality on his traditionalist subjects and stripping the Catholic church of its centuries-old privileges) is hard to ascertain.

 Sect was the apparent driver of the conflict back then.
 Language is today.